15 August 1975 Bangladeshi coup d'état: Background

-During the war, perpetrators of the coup, already hatched the plan of assassinating Bangabandhu Sheikh Mujibur Rahman.
-Many of the conspirators were army officers who were dissatisfied with the decision of independence as they received benefits from a military run administration and they feared a democratic administration might not provide them with as many benefits as administrations of Ayub Khan and Yahya Khan had been giving them.
-Besides military officers, career politicians and bureaucrats like Khondoker Mostaq Ahmed and some other ministers who worked in the Pakistani government and Bangabandhu's government were involved in the conspiracy as well because they wanted to be part of Pakistan and blamed Sheikh Mujibur Rahman for the 1971 liberation war.
-According to these plans, they got involved in scuffles that made it seem they were unrelated to a deep seated conspiracy and intentionally engineered political crises.

-In 1973, Major Shariful Haque Dalim and his wife were involved in a scuffle with the sons of Gazi Golam Mostafa, a leader of the Awami League, at a function at the Dhaka Ladies club.
+In 1973, Shariful Haque Dalim and his wife were involved in a scuffle with the sons of Gazi Golam Mostafa, a leader of the Awami League, at a function at the Dhaka Ladies club.
 In retaliation, some officers and soldiers of the Lancer unit and 2 Field Artillery Regiment of the Bangladesh Army attacked Golam Mostofa's residence.
 As a result, Major Dalim, Major S.H.M.B Noor Chowdhury, and other officers were charged with breach of discipline.
 Major Dalim had sought help from President Sheikh Mujib but was refused.
 Major Sultan Shahriar Rashid Khan resigned from the army over the incident.
 Major Dalim and Major Noor were among the officers who lost their commissions over the charges of indiscipline.

-In 1974, Major Syed Faruque Rahman had become dissatisfied with the Awami League government.
+In 1974, Sayed Farooq had become dissatisfied with the Awami League government.
 He would often discuss his dissatisfaction with Major General Ziaur Rahman who was the deputy chief of army staff.
-Ziaur Rahman had suggested that Faruque "do something" about the situation in one such meeting.
+Ziaur Rahman had suggested that Faruque should "do something" about the situation in one such meeting.

-Major Khandaker Abdur Rashid was able to communicate Commerce Minister Khandaker Moshtaque Ahmed about the situation in the country.
-Major Khandaker Rashid, Major Dalim, and Khandaker Moshtaque decided that they must dissolve BaKSAL and remove Sheikh Mujib.
-Khandaker Rashid informed Major Faruque Rahman, who agreed with the plan, and he was also told that Major General Zia would support them.
+Abdur Rashid was able to communicate with Commerce Minister Khandaker Moshtaque Ahmed about the situation in the country.
+Rashid, Dalim, and Moshtaque decided that they must dissolve the one-party system, BAKSAL and remove Sheikh Mujib from power.
+Rashid informed Faruque, who agreed with the plan, and he was also told that Major General Zia would support them.

 Execution of the coup

-The mutineers decided to divide into teams, and each team was to be given specific instructions and targets.